USDA-SCINet/scinet-site/sn_collections/_workshops/2023-9-26-Geospatial-Workshop-2.md

     * Partition Name: gpu-a100
     * QOS: ood -- Max Time: 8-00:00:00
     * Number of hours: 4
-    * Number of nodes: 1???
+    * Number of nodes: 1
-    * Number of tasks: 1???
+    * Number of tasks: 1
-    * Additional Slurm Parameters: --gres=gpu:a100_1g.10gb:1????  --reservation=workshop
+    * Additional Slurm Parameters: --gres=gpu:a100_1g.10gb:1  --reservation=workshop

     Click *Launch*.
 The screen will update to the *Interactive Sessions* page.
 When your Jupyter session is ready, the top card will update from *Queued* to *Running* and a *Connect to Jupyter* button will appear.
 Click *Connect to Jupyter*.

-1. **Start session and select kernel:** Once you are in JupyterLab, navigate to `my_geoworkshop/session_2-spatial_modeling_ml/` in the left navigation pane, and open the `spatial_modeling_ml.ipynb` notebook by double-clicking.
+1. **Start session and select kernel:** Once you are in JupyterLab, navigate to `~/my_geoworkshop/session_2-spatial_modeling_ml/` in the left navigation pane, and open the `spatial_modeling_ml.ipynb` notebook by double-clicking that file.
 Then, select your kernel by clicking on *Kernel > Change kernel...* within the top navigation menu of the Jupyter window.
 A pop-up will appear with a dropdown menu containing the `grwg_workshop` kernel we made above.
 Click on the `grwg_workshop` kernel and click the *Select* button.

-1. Follow along during the tutorial session!
+1. **Follow along during the tutorial session!**

 <br>